Atulyaa Taj – Compact, functional, friendly, and in a convenient location.

 - Area: In a very likable area, more relaxed and certainly quieter than other parts of Agra.
 The hotel faces a street devoid of cars and buses, with only cyclists, cows, and electric shuttle buses.

-- How to Get There: About 7km (23-minute drive) from the Agra Cantonment Railway Station, which has most services to/from Delhi and Jaipur, and about 15km (40-minute drive) from the new airport.
+- How to Get There: About 7 km from the Agra Cantonment Railway Station, which has most services to/from Delhi and Jaipur, and about 15 km from the new airport.
 Both are accessible by taxi or auto-rickshaw.

 - Handy to: Taj Mahal.